Act II — Article IV · 2007-2013

 The turning point cited by Le Courrier de Guadeloupe is the creation of the Gaza Girls in 2010 [S-6].
 It is the first documented female Bouyon collective in Guadeloupe — and that matters.
 2000s Dominican Bouyon (chap III) is overwhelmingly male: Triple Kay, its rival bands, the emerging solo Asa Banton, all male.
 Gaza Girls Crew brings to Guadeloupe a dimension absent from Dominica at the time: a female collective that claims a place in Bouyon.
 That difference is not anecdotal — it tells how the first Gwada wave is not a copy-paste of Dominica, but a graft that takes a new form.

 On 1 May 2011, Apple Music documents the release of `Sa Zot Vle` (Gaza Girls Crew) on the Bouyon Concept label.
 It is the Crew's first solid catalogue marker.
-The track also feeds the Shazam trace, which confirms the song's lasting presence in public listening — not just in underground nights, but also in mainstream digital memory.
+The single also feeds the Shazam trace, which confirms its lasting presence in public listening — not just in underground nights, but also in mainstream digital memory.

 On the technical front, J2MO / J2mothebeatcooker emerges as a pioneer beatmaker.
 His Bandcamp and Apple Music archive documents an activity that ties him to Suppa, Gaza Girls, Asa Banton and Miky Ding La [S-9].
 Booska-P distinguishes J2mothebeatcooker and J2modj inside the J2MO duo, which reminds us that a single artist name can cover several people — a frequent detail in early waves poorly documented by classical institutions.
 What is solidly identifiable is the function: J2MO makes riddims, productions, instrumentals on which others come to topline.
 Without that technical infrastructure, Yellow Gaza and Gaza Girls voices would have had nothing to land on.